bairdlangenbrunner/isthisinteresting-react/README.md

 # is this interesting

-GitHub repo for my personal blog, launched 12 June 2024
+repo for personal blog/tinkering space